 - Download and unpack the module.

-- Visit http://yoursite.com/admin to finish installation of the plugin.
+- Visit http://yoursite.com/admin to finish the installation.